sunsetsonwheels/updater.py/README.md

 **How to use**

-1. Clone this repo into your app's root directory after installing dependencies.
+1. Clone this repo into your one folder outside your app's root directory after installing dependencies.

 2. In your app: `from updater import *`